hashicorp-guides/vault-radar-demo/docs/station.md

 ## Creating a Station Resource

 Now that station is up and running, we can add a resource to be scanned.
 In the `Station` tab in the HCP web portal, select `Add resource to station`, which will prompt you to add a Git URL as your resource.
 Your locally running Station will pull this job, scan it, and upload events to HCP.
+You can view your newly added resource in the `Resources` pane.

 ### View Events